 The Municipality regulates storm water management at private construction sites under Anchorage Municipal Code Title 21.
 The Municipality also regulates storm water management during construction of its own (public) projects through Section 20.02 of its Standard Specifications.

-Construction projects starting after July 1st, 2011 must use the new 2011 Alaska Construction General Permit (ACGP)
+Construction projects starting after July 1st, 2021 must use the 2021 Alaska Construction General Permit (ACGP)

 In March 2015, the MOA began implementing a new requirement concerning Operation and Maintenance (O&M) Plans for Permanent Stormwater Controls.
 For many years O&M Plans were required to be submitted with building permit applications for all permanent structures that are designed to control site stormwater runoff water quality or quantity.
 Under the new requirement, these O&M Plans, together with an O&M Agreement, need to be recorded against the property title prior to the issuance of a Certificate of Occupancy.